 3. Design an Impressive Logo

-Although branding is not about the logo, logo is the centrepiece of your brand.
+Although branding is not about the logo, the logo is the centerpiece of your brand.
 It’s usually the thing that people remember and recognize you by.
 It’s what creates the association to your brand.

 This is why it’s essential to come up with an outstanding logo for your organization – and this is not easy.
 A great logo will be simple but compelling, moving and relatable, memorable, and communicating who you are – all in one.